LiTianYeoh/LiTianYeoh/README.md

 Web: 3/10 (unless you count shiny in).
 Have basic knowledge on how html, css and javascript works together. \
 :point_up_2: That is if I am allowed to google search for the syntax.
 If not, -5 for all of them :joy:.

+I also have superficial knowledge on SQL and LaTeX (if you consider them as a programming langugage in the first place).
 I should be able to pick up most programming language quickly as I strongly believe that coding is about the thought process and algorithm instead of what line exactly we need to type out.